-The reporting in your TaxBit account can look very different when you participate in contract trading, than what you might expect with traditional trading and the impact it has on your capital gains and losses.
+The reporting in your TaxBit account can look very different when you participate in contract trading than what you might expect with traditional trading and the impact it has on your capital gains and losses.

 What is Contract Trading?

-TaxBit consider Contract Trading to be an umbrella that contains many different types of alternative transactional activity outside of traditional Spot Trading.
+TaxBit considers Contract Trading to be an umbrella that contains many different types of alternative transactional activity outside of traditional Spot Trading.
 Some examples would include Margin, Futures, Leveraged, Options, etc. If you are not trading assets you can immediately move around to other sources, you are likely participating in what TaxBit considers, Contract Trading.

 How is Traditional Trading Reported?

-To start, let's establish how your traditional trading is reported, and better understand the fountation of what most people expect to see in their TaxBit account.
+To start, let's establish how your traditional trading is reported, and better understand the foundation of what most people expect to see in their TaxBit account.
 When you acquire a capital asset, and then later dispose of that asset by selling, or trading it for another asset you end up realizing a gain or a loss.
 TaxBit's Tax Engine will take your cost basis from the initial acquisition, and subtract that from your proceeds to identify a gain or a loss.

 How is Contract Trading Reported?

 Any time you dispose of a capital asset, the IRS expects you to report that gain or loss amount.
 This includes when you dispose of cryptocurrency in exchange for a service.
 In the case of contract trading, you are not actually exchanging crypto back and forth, but rather you are realizing a profit or a loss in crypto (or sometimes USD) based on the price of crypto, and the movement of the market.
 This type of trading is particularly disadvantaged to you on your tax reporting, because these actions are not like the simple traditional trading we discussed above.
 Instead, you are etiher realizing a profit (reportable income) or realizing a loss (reportable expense).